Job interviews are the worst.

 3. “I believe in the company’s mission.”

 Introverts tend to want jobs that are meaningful to them.
 They want more than just a paycheck.
 As Dr. A.J.
 Drenth highlights, “[Introverts] want their career to incorporate and embody their personal values, interests, talents, and personality.
 In order for them to feel whole, introverts want their outer life to reflect and represent their inner life.”
+This is why finding the perfect introvert career can be so difficult.

 Company culture is a huge draw for introverts, and when you find a job that aligns with your values and what you expect from a business, it can be a winning ticket if you focus on the company’s culture in the interview.